sujalgawas/mesa-llm/examples/epstein_civil_violence/Readme.md

 ## How to Run

-To run the model interactively, you will need an api key of an LLM-provider of your choice.
+If you have cloned the repo into your local machine, ensure you run the following command from the root of the library: ``pip install -e . ``.
+Then, you will need an api key of an LLM-provider of your choice.
 (This model in particular makes a large amount of calls per minute and we therefore recommend getting a paid version of an api-key that can offer high rate-limits).
 Once you have obtained the api-key follow the below steps to set it up for this model.
 1) Ensure the dotenv package is installed.
 If not, run ``pip install python-dotenv``.
 2) In the root folder of the project, create a file named .env.
 3) If you are using openAI's api key, add the following command in the .env file: ``OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxx``.
-If you have the paid version of Gemini, use this line instead: ``GEMINI_API_KEY=your-gemini-api-key-here``.
+If you have the paid version of Gemini, use this line instead: ``GEMINI_API_KEY=your-gemini-api-key-here``(the free ones tend to not work with this model).
 4) Change the  ``api_key`` specification in app.py according to the provider you have chosen.
 5) Similarly change the ``llm_model`` attribute as well in app.py to the name of a model you have access to.
 Ensure it is in the form of {provider}/{model_name}.
 For e.g. ``openai/gpt-4o-mini``.